run-ai/kwok-operator/README.md

   https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/
 - Check the logs of the Kwok Operator pod for any error messages under namespace kwok-operaotr.

-From version 1.0.0 the Kwok Operator is able to manage Statefuleset include PVC on top the nodes you provisioned above, follow these steps:
+From version 1.0.0 the Kwok Operator is able to manage Statefuleset.
+To include PVC on top of the nodes you have provisioned above, follow these steps:
 1. ensure the namespace is exist
 2. ensure that storage class is installed and working as expected in the cluster
 2. Define a statefulesetPool custom resource (CR) with your desired configuration.
 Example: